Mainland Air

 Mainland Air is a general aviation, flight training and air charter company operating out of Dunedin International Airport in New Zealand.

 History

 Mainland Air was established in 1991 by Queenstown businessman Christopher Kelliher.
 From 1995 to 2006 the airline operated courier flights for New Zealand Post between Dunedin and Christchurch.
 Later in 2007 the airline started a thrice weekly Dunedin to Alexandra and Queenstown service using a ten-seater Piper Chieftain.
 In March 2008 Mainland started a thrice weekly Dunedin to Invercargill service also using its Piper Chieftain aircraft.
-At that time Mainland were also considering services to Wanaka and Te Anau.
+At that time Mainland were also considering services to Wānaka and Te Anau.